99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Client asks to Edge location (cache), if it doesn't have it the edge location gets it from the origin

 If you want In-flight encryption select these settings of Origin Protocol and Viewer Protocol.
-IN EXAM IF CloudFront with SSL / Secure connection use this!!
+IN EXAM IF CloudFront with SSL / Secure connection use this

 <img width="241" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/2ddcc116-6b9b-49b0-9bc9-8f7fd65e4ce7">